NVIDIAGameWorks/kaolin/README.md

 ## Contributors for borrowed sources

 Here is a list of all authors on relevant research papers that Kaolin borrows code from.
-Without the efforts of these folks (and their willingness to release their implementations under permissable copyleft licenses), Kaolin would not have been possible.
+Without the efforts of these folks (and their willingness to release their implementations under permissive open-source licenses), Kaolin would not have been possible.

 * Kornia: Edgar Riba, Dmytro Mishkin, Daniel Ponsa, Ethan Rublee and Gary Bradski. [[Paper](https://arxiv.org/pdf/1910.02190.pdf)] [[Code](https://github.com/kornia/kornia)]
 * Occupancy Networks: Lars Mescheder, Michael Oechsle, Michael Niemeyer, Sebastian Nowozin, Andreas Geiger. [[Paper](https://avg.is.tuebingen.mpg.de/publications/occupancy-networks)] [[Code](https://github.com/autonomousvision/occupancy_networks)]